Gerald K. Geerlings: World War II

 During early WWII aerial missions, Allied bombers and air force navigators were often confused by discrepancies between intelligence photos and maps of strategic targets that were provided for air strikes, and the actual appearance of targets and land features seen to the naked eye in combat (e.g. buildings, forests, bridges, or railways that were meant to be used as target guides were found to be destroyed, obscured by smoke, or missing entirely).
 These unfortunate inaccuracies contributed to the failure of many early air combat missions and the general opinion among military commanders that strategic aerial combat was both "ineffective" and "unnecessary."

 Geerlings' innovations in cartography bolstered the subsequent emergence and establishment of strategic bombing as a critical tool in military combat.
 Up to this point, military air power in WWI and WWII had been limited to providing ground troop support and performing daytime reconnaissance missions via slow, low-flying planes (often shot down from the ground by enemy artillery).
 Before the use of perspective target maps, aerial bombing campaigns largely relied on often-flawed photo-reconnaissance materials to visually identify key targets and were limited to night-time "area bombardment" missions, which had no particular targets and hinged on the general destruction of broad swaths of urban centers and areas of dense civilian populations with the goal of "demoralizing" the enemy into submission.
 The use of this strategy is exemplified by early WWII bombing campaigns, such as the bombing of London by German air forces during the Blitz.

-Leveraging his development of innovative approaches to the identification and precision targeting of enemy targets, Geerlings originated and developed the "Target Identification Unit", ultimately becoming an Air Force intelligence officer and serving both the Royal Air Force and U.S. Air Force for the duration of World War II.
+Leveraging his development of innovative approaches to the identification and precision targeting of enemy targets, Geerlings originated and developed the "Target Identification Unit", ultimately becoming an Air Force intelligence officer and serving both the Royal Air Force and United States Air Force for the duration of World War II.
 In 1941, Geerlings was an important figure in the planning and execution of Operation Tidal Wave by Allied Forces.
 Armed with innovative bomber scopes (improving ground visibility) and Geerlings maps, Allied bombers were finally able to target and destroy strategic Axis oil fields and refineries located in Ploesti, Romania using precision bombing.
 During Operation Tidal Wave, all Allied bombers carrying Geerlings maps were also loaded with incendiary bombs, ensuring that any bombers downed or seized by enemy forces would self-destruct and preventing Geerlings maps from finding their way into enemy hands.

 In 1943, Geerlings was awarded the Legion of Merit medal with an oak leaf cluster for his navigational and bombing innovations, which were used in the Battle of Ploiești.
 Gerald Geerlings served in both the European and the Pacific theaters of World War II.
 By 1944, Gerald Geerlings applied the lessons in innovating target maps to creating the first maps for another novel, emerging military technology—the use of radar for aerial military campaigns.